-"Revenues" and "Accounts receivable - net" primarily arise from contracts with customers.
-Long-term receivables are primarily from non-customers.
+"Revenues" and "Accounts receivable - net" include revenue and receivables both within the scope of ASC 606 Revenue from Contracts with Customers, and those outside the scope of ASC 606.
+Long-term receivables are primarily from receivables outside the scope of ASC 606.
 Contract assets are mainly from marketing assistance programs and are not significant.
-Contract liabilities are mainly customer prepayments, loyalty programs and accruals of expected volume discounts, and are not significant.
+Contract liabilities are mainly customer prepayments and accruals of expected volume discounts, and are not significant.